netenglabs/suzieq/README.md

 # Engage

 You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
-Send email to Dinesh with the email address to send the Slack invitation to.
+Send email to suzieq AT stardustsystems.net with the email address to send the Slack invitation to.

 # Additional Documentation & Screencasts